sonifyed/Protein_Sound/README.md

 # Using sound to understand protein sequence data
-Five algorithms for sonifying proteins and protein Multiple Sequence Alignments.
+Five algorithms for sonifying proteins and protein Multiple Sequence Alignments (MSAs).

 These scripts take FASTA protein sequences or FASTA protein Multiple Sequence Alignments and creates [Sonic Pi](https://sonic-pi.net) code.
 The resultant code can be pasted into Sonic Pi to create the sonifications.